Bactol-git/Radiant-node/radiant-node-guide.md

 The name tag is optional, but makes it easier when we specify it when we want to inspect the container and when we stop it.

+If it is the first time you run the command and dont have the image locally you will see the download progress.
+This is only for when you fetch new images.
+The second time you run it it will be much faster as you already have the image.
 When you run the command you should see a hash, and that means the container started.

 ## Inspecting the container:
 You can run this to see what containers are currently running: